Ria424/developers-animatesdk-docs/Layer_object/Layer4.md

 #### Usage

-layer.height
+Layer.height

 #### Description

-Property; an integer that specifies the percentage layer height; equivalent to the Layer height value in the Layer Properties dialog box.
+Property; `integer`; Specifies the percentage layer height; equivalent to the Layer height value in the Layer Properties dialog box.
 Acceptable values represent percentages of the default height: 100, 200, or 300.

 #### Example